TEN-framework/portal/content/docs/ten_framework/standard_extension/standard_interface.md

 In summary, standard interfaces are syntactic sugar that enables TEN tools (such as TEN Manager) to more conveniently assist developers in operations like extension selection and replacement.

 TEN's interface definitions are more like TypeScript's `.d.ts` files, which allow the TypeScript compiler to perform type checking, but these interface definitions are not used during actual runtime.
 Therefore, the functionality and code additions caused by standard interface design are mainly in development-time tools like TEN Manager, rather than in the runtime TEN Runtime.
-For example, TEN Manager needs to provide related RESTful APIs for TEN Designer Frontend to perform extension selection and replacement through UI based on standard interface definitions.
+For example, TEN Manager needs to provide related RESTful APIs for TMAN Designer Frontend to perform extension selection and replacement through UI based on standard interface definitions.

 ## What is a Standard Interface